This essay first appeared on the Carolina Wren Press webpage.

 The day the bees invaded my house, I was getting it ready for a party.
 As I pressed mushroom croustades into miniature muffin tins, the faint drone humming along the edge of my consciousness grew into a distinct and persistent buzz.
 Following the sound, I discovered a dozen bees battering themselves against the glass of the living room window.
 Bzzzbzzzbzzz–plink.
 Bzzzbzzzbzzz—plink.
 They were inside, trying to get out.
 I had thought I was I finished with my bee story but with each tap against the window, it became more and more evident that bees were not finished with me.

 The cross-pollination of reality and fiction is a common experience for many writers.
 Something happens to us that we can’t shake off or we are powerfully struck by what happens to someone else.
 That moment gets implanted in the imagination, hibernates, and eventually insinuates its way into dialogue and structure.
-Real-life occurrences inspired several of the stories in my collection Relative Strangers published by Carolina Wren Press this past spring.
+Real-life occurrences inspired several of the stories in my collection Relative Strangers published by Carolina Wren Press (now Blair) this past spring.
 The opening story, titled “The Bee Queen,” was written in part to exorcise the memory of an incident that haunted me since childhood.
 At five- or six-years-old, I witnessed the dreadful stinging of another little girl when she disturbed a nest of wasps while climbing a tree.
 To say she was stung repeatedly does not convey the horror of the scene.
 Amazingly, none of us onlookers were attacked.
 As I watched the wasps pursue her and listened to her screams, I was transfixed: terrified, ashamed, and electrified all at the same time.
 I may have been physically untouched, but her wasps left their stingers embedded in my brain, little darts of memory tipped with fear.
 Years later, I discovered I had an unusually adverse response to insect stings and was advised by my doctor to carry an EpiPen in case of a severe reaction.
 These real-life elements lay dormant for years, emerging finally as “The Bee Queen” and the story’s heroine, Bette Louise Trimble.

 I explored my fears through fiction.
 I passed my experiences along to my character and worked through them to what I believed a satisfying conclusion.
 But suddenly my little striped demons were back in solid form, buzzing around my living room.
 I called my partner, David, to come to the rescue and then I phoned my neighbor, Bob, to ask if he would cross the street for some “bee wrangling.”
 Two years prior, Bob and I wrangled a couple dozen bees out of my living room and back into the wild of our urban St. Louis neighborhood.

 A complicating factor in both these situations was that, when I’m not writing fiction, I’m steeped in environmental issues as an activist and proponent of our natural world.
 I didn’t want to harm the bees.
 I just wanted them out of my house.
 On the previous occasion, Bob and I had achieved this with the aid of two bug catchers I’d purchased at a nature preserve in Door County, Wisconsin.
 The Katcha Bug works on the same principle as a glass and a thin sheet of cardboard, where you place the glass over the insect and slide the cardboard underneath and then transport your quarry to the great outdoors for release.
 Only this device was made entirely of plastic with a handle long enough to keep your fingers a reassuring distance from the stingers.
-Bob had been so impressed with the device’s effectiveness and I so appreciative of his assistance and, particularly, his calm, that I gave him of one of the bug catchers.
+Bob had been so impressed with the device’s effectiveness and I so appreciative of his assistance and, particularly, his calm, that I gave him one of the bug catchers.
 Two years later, he again responded to my plea and showed up at my door Katcha Bug in hand.

 What began as a bee caucus in my living room became a bee convention.
 No sooner would the room be bee-free — David, Bob, and I all congratulating each other — than the hummmmmbuzzzzzz would begin again.
 My house was possessed.
 David madly plugged hairline cracks in the window molding with putty and Bob bemusedly shook his head.
 We couldn’t figure out where the critters were coming in.